laravel/docs/homestead.md

         -o Dpkg::Options::="--force-confold" \
         install your-package

-When using Homestead in a team setting you may want to change some defaults that your team may not appreciate.
-While you may a strictly Vim user but the rest of your team is set on Nano, `user-customizations.sh` has you covered.
-Create the `user-customizations.sh` file in the root of your Homestead folder (The same folder containing your `Homestead.yaml`) and make any customizations you'd like to there.
-Remember: `user-customizations.sh` should *not* be version controlled since they are YOUR customizations.
+When using Homestead in a team setting, you may want to tweak Homestead to better fit your personal development style.
+You may create a `user-customizations.sh` file in the root of your Homestead directory (The same directory containing your `Homestead.yaml`).
+Within this file, you may make any customization you would like; however, the `user-customizations.sh` should not be version controlled.

-    sudo update-alternatives --set editor /usr/bin/vim.basic

 <a name="updating-homestead"></a>
 ## Updating Homestead